 Technology also changes the way employees are trained.
 Training and development specialists need to be tech-savvy, so they can identify and implement the right training options.
 Not all training initiatives require in-person sessions.
 An HR specialist in this field may need to select online, self-paced, and other training options based on company needs and budget.

 Of course, technological change isn't the only reason why businesses need training and development specialists.
 Businesses may have a skills shortage than can be addressed through a training program.
 HR professionals, in this case, can help identify the skills needed and then organize relevant training for current employees.
 In addition, some professions require continuing education or certification and an HR professional may help ensure these employees have the required credentials or licensure.

-With the unemployment rate hovering at a low 4.1% at the beginning of 2018, finding and hiring the right talent has become highly competitive.
+With the unemployment rate hovering at a low 6.7% at the end of 2020, finding and hiring the right talent has become highly competitive.
 For businesses to attract the best possible candidates, they need more than great benefits and an amazing workplace culture.
 Businesses need recruitment specialists who can stay up-to-date with the latest hiring trends, find the best candidates, and continually help improve the hiring process.

 Compensation and Benefits Specialists

 Compensation and benefits specialists play a critical role in employee retention.
 These specialists are responsible for the implementation and administration of programs related to wages (salaries and bonuses), pensions, retirement plans, and various insurance plans (health, disability, and sometimes life insurance).
 Sometimes an organization will have a separate role for each specialty—in other words, a benefits specialist and a compensation specialist.